Privacy-Preserving Attribution: Level 1

 The site where conversions for this impression may occur, identified by its domain name.
 The measureConversion() method will only attribute to this impression when called by the indicated site.

 A "time to live" (in days) after which the impression can no longer receive attribution.
+If not specified, the default is 30 days.
 The user agent should impose an upper limit on the lifetime, and silently reduce the value specified here if it exceeds that limit.

 3.2.1.
 Operation